 -

-Uterine Wall Lesions: Scarring or damage to the uterine lining from previous cesarean sections or miscarriages may also contribute to a low-lying placenta.
+Uterine Wall Damage: Scarring or injury to the uterine lining from previous cesarean sections, uterine surgeries, or miscarriages may contribute to abnormal placental placement.

 Effects on the Mother